 Apart from its slow sales, another reason for the abandonment of the 2 cc diesel project after its problems had been addressed was the fact that Danish model tether car racers (of whom there were apparently still many at this time) were pressing Danish model engine manufacturers to develop a powerful 5 cc racing glow-plug motor.
-The 5 cc class was one of the “Blue Riband” categories, and there was a strong desire for the development of a Danish 5 cc powerplant that could compete on level terms with those from abroad, both in terms of quality and design.
+The 5 cc class was one of the “Blue Riband” categories in Europe, and there was a strong desire for the development of a Danish 5 cc powerplant that could compete on level terms with those from abroad, both in terms of quality and design.

 This challenge clearly appealed to Nielsen, who in 1950 became the sole Danish model engine manufacturer to respond to this demand.
 He once again engaged the services of his engineering colleague Henriques to design the engine.
 Seeing no point in re-inventing the wheel, Henriques quite logically elected to draw upon the design of the best 5 cc racing engine on the market at that time – the Dooling 29 from America.
 He somehow managed to obtain an example of the Dooling and set to work.

 The result was the central subject of this article – the Mikro 5 cc racing glow-plug engine.
 Let’s have a close look at this interesting but little-known powerplant.